eddyerburgh/notes/docs/operating-systems/linux/kernel-data-structures.md

 Queues are a first-in-first-out data structure.
 Data is removed from the queue in the order it's added, with the oldest data removed first.

-Queues are useful for implementing the producer consumer pattern.
-A producer pushes data to a queue and a consumer removes data from the queue in order to do something with it {% cite lkd -l 96 %}.
+Queues are useful for implementing the producer-consumer pattern.
+A producer can push data to a queue and a consumer can then remove data from the queue in order to do something with it {% cite lkd -l 96 %}.

 <figure>
   <img src="{{site.baseurl}}/assets/img/operating-systems/linux/kernel-data-structures/queue.svg" alt="">